elixir-lang/elixir/lib/elixir/pages/Guards.md

     ```

   * custom guards can also be defined with `defguard/1` and `defguardp/1`.
-    A custom guard is can only be defined based on existing guards.
+    A custom guard can only be defined based on existing guards.

 Other constructs that support guards are [`for`](`for/1`), [`with`](`with/1`), [`try/rescue/catch/else`](`try/1`), and `match?/2`.

 ## Failing guards

-A function clause will only be executed if and only if its guard expression evaluate to `true`.
+A function clause will only be executed if and only if its guard expression evaluates to `true`.
 If any other value is returned, the function clause will be skipped.
 In particular, guards have no concept of "truthy" or "falsey".

 For example, imagine a function that checks that the head of a list is not `nil`: